IBM/telco-network-cloud-drivers/content/reference/deployment-model.md

 ## Design

-When engineers are designing resource and assembly descriptors and packages they will need to have access to an LM instance where they can perform testing.
-For individual designers the LM environment will ideally need to be connected to a deployment location on which the descriptors can be tested.
+When engineers are designing resource and assembly descriptors and packages they will need to have access to an TNCO instance where they can perform testing.
+For individual designers the TNCO environment will ideally need to be connected to a deployment location on which the descriptors can be tested.

 The advantage of having multiple environments is that designers are able to debug assembly packages and perform destructive testing isolated from other users.

 It is possible to spin up a design environment for specific cases and by connecting it to the CI/CD environment publish the results to make it available to other users.
 This has the advantage of allowing a user to have a repeatable, clean environment in which design and testing is performed.
-The cost of the LM design deployment is relatively low.
+The cost of the TNCO design deployment is relatively low.
 The higher cost is likely to be in having an environment to which resources can be deployed during this phase.

 At the higher end of cost is where each developer has their own deployment location.
 This provides the most isolation.
 However typically this is not required and individual developer/designer tenancies/projects in a shared VIM is sufficient allow developers to remain isolated.

-The number of design environments required is a function of how many designers an organization has have and the nature of their work and is likely change over time potentially scaling down after the first phase of LM adoption.
+The number of design environments required is a function of how many designers an organization has have and the nature of their work and is likely change over time potentially scaling down after the first phase of TNCO adoption.

 A design environment will typically be a small allinone deployment.
 This is particularly true if an organization chooses to provide designers